xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

 ```
 (Please don't mind my strange variable names like `c`, `dev_c`, I just wanted to write statements like `c++`)

 We use a simple loop to read character by character.
-Since we initialized the map to reclaimable, reading `.` can大抵 (probably) be directly discarded.
+Since we initialized the map to reclaimable, reading `.` can probably be directly discarded.
 Only `#` is important to us.
 We record it into `imap` and `object`.

 The operation to record into `imap` is: -1 - current cell content.
 If it was originally 0, now it's -1; originally 1, now it's -2.
 You can look back at the [Quantifying Information for Each Position](#quantifying-information-for-each-position) section to see if it matches.

-After writing, do four loops, corresponding to the four offsets of the `px` and `py` arrays, calculating the impact依次 (in turn): non-debris cells add one, debris cells subtract one.
+After writing, do four loops, corresponding to the four offsets of the `px` and `py` arrays, calculating the impact in turn : non-debris cells add one, debris cells subtract one.

 When calculating offsets, note that the result might exceed the array range.
 At this time, we shouldn't operate on this non-existent coordinate, so add an `if` to check for out-of-bounds.
 ## 3. Statistics of Currently Reclaimable Number